StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

-# Build And Run an iOS App Using the Spezi Template Application
+# Build And Run an App based on the Spezi Template Application

 <!--
 #